Mariam05/JumpIn/README.md

 Similarly, we added a colour attribute to Rabbits, so that the right image can be used for each.

 ### Known Issues:
+The reset button does not work yet.
-None, although potentially: images disappearing from bin folder.
+Othewise none, although potentially: images disappearing from bin folder.
 The images used in the GUI are located in the project bin folder and often need to be re-added to that folder after pulling the project.

 ### Team member roles:
 Mariam Almalki: Added command classes and functionality to the code, reimplemented the model to work with MVC, worked on connecting the model, view and controller.
 Created sequence diagram for Milestone 2 and helped compose design decisions.